rmello4d/TheSustainableDeveloper/understanding_the_beast.md

 Yes, they dress casually.
 Grooming is rarely a priority.
 Being simple saves time.

 Like kids, they get along with each other quickly.
 All they need is to speak the same mother tongue.
 Do you know JavaScript ?
 Shit yes.
 (Smile).
 Let's talk !

 They have bugs to fix, called “debugging”.
 To debug is often hell.
 It requires to step into someone else’s shoes and understand their logic.
 It can take from 5 mins to a few days in Armageddon.

 If Developers don't see logical beauty or simplicity in a product,  oh boy, your technology or framework will be trashed without pity.
 They will not hesitate a second to spend energy elsewhere.

-I’ve worked as a developer, project manager and project director and I can assure something else: they have an excellent sense for detecting bullshit, if being told.
+I’ve worked as a developer, project manager and project director and I can assure you something else: they have an excellent sense for detecting bullshit, if being told.

 As matter fact I know that, if this book did not pass your preliminary test, you are already moving on to another thing.